 Mr. Botros defended YCS in the civil conspiracy case involving allegations of diversion by taxicab drivers filed by two gentlemen’s club in Las Vegas.
 He also was the lead counsel and defended YCS in the largest class action case in the history of Nevada involving over 7,000 taxicab drivers pertaining to minimum wage.
 He argued the landmark case of Thomas v.
 Nevada Yellow Cab Corp., 327 P.3d 518 (Nev.
 2014) before the Nevada Supreme Court.

-Mr. Botros authored an article on this novel and extremely complex case which dealt with the issue of “implied repeal” and was published in the Vegas Legal Magazine in December 2017 edition http://www.vegaslegalmagazine.com/ thomas-v-nevada-yellow-cab-2014/

-Mr. Botros has successfully brought awareness to Nevada of the “McHaffie rule,” which is a major topic of discussion to corporations defending claims of negligent hiring, training, retention and supervision.
-He became the first Nevada attorney to have a Clark County District Court Judge adopt the “McHaffie rule” Dobrev. v.
-Kahsay and Nevada Star Cab Corp, Eighth Judicial District Court Case No. A-16-733037-C. Recently, Mr. Botros was awarded with Lawyers of Distinction title.
+Mr. Botros authored an article on this novel and extremely complex case which dealt with the issue of “implied repeal” and was published in the Vegas Legal Magazine in December 2017 edition www.vegaslegalmagazine.com/ thomas-v-nevada-yellow-cab-2014/.
+Mr. Botros has successfully brought awareness to Nevada of the “McHaffie Rule,” which is a major topic of discussion to corporations defending claims of negligent hiring, training, retention and supervision.
+He became the first Nevada attorney to have a Clark County District Court Judge adopt the “McHaffie Rule”, Dobrev. v.
+Kahsay and Nevada Star Cab Corp, Eighth Judicial District Court Case No. A-16-733037-C. Mr. Botros was recently awarded the Lawyers of Distinction title.